yusufkurubacak/Blood-Donation-Logistic-Regression-TPOT/README.md

 # Blood Donation Prediction with Logistic Regression using TPOT

-This repository contains a Jupyter notebook and a .csv file containing a dataset from a mobile blood donation vehicle in Taiwan.
+&nbsp;This repository contains a Jupyter notebook and a .csv file containing a dataset from a mobile blood donation vehicle in Taiwan.
 The Blood Transfusion Service Center drives to different universities and collects blood as part of a blood drive.
 We want to predict whether or not a donor will give blood the next time the vehicle comes to campus.

 The data is stored in datasets/transfusion.data and it is structured according to RFMTC marketing model (a variation of RFM).